 Since rapid prototyping requires the fast creation of parts, it needs to be done using a material that is stable and has a great machinability rating.
 Delrin material satisfies both of these conditions, so it is an extremely suitable material for CNC machining, injection molding, and even 3D printing.

 · Electrical Characteristics

 Delrin has excellent insulating properties.
 Combined with its excellent mechanical strength, it is a very good material for use in electrical components.

 The plastic can also withstand large quantities of electrical stress, making it suitable for use as a high-voltage insulator.
 Its low moisture absorbance also makes it a great material to keep electrical components dry.

 · Mechanical Strength

-Being a plastic, Delrin tensile strength of between 7,000 and 9,000 PSI is less dense than metals.
-It is one of the few materials that are exceptionally hard and still retains its toughness.
-The high strength to weight ratio makes it suitable for parts that need to resist great stress while being light.
+Being plastic, Delrin’s tensile strength of between 7,000 and 9,000 PSI is less dense than metals.
+It is one of the few materials that are exceptionally hard and still retain its toughness.
+The high strength-to-weight ratio makes it suitable for parts that need to resist great stress while being light.

 · Fatigue Resistance